liferay/liferay-docs/devGuide/en/chapters/07-assets-and-advanced-frameworks.markdown

 <!--Next we'll show you the Device Detection API and its capabilities. -->

 ## Summary

 With Liferay's frameworks, implementing complex functionality in your custom portlets becomes easy.
-We covered security and permissions and the Asset Framework.
+We covered the Asset Framework, Device Detection, and Message Bus.
 Make sure  you check back regularly to find more detailed descriptions of current frameworks and discover brand new frameworks that'll knock your socks off, or at least simplify your custom portlet development.